frto027/HeartBeatLanClientBSQuest/README.md

 # Usage

-**This mod is designed to be easy to use.
-Take it easy, every thing is ready for you.**

 After you patch the mod(e.g. with [mbf](https://mbf.bsquest.xyz/), with or without `bluetooth` permission), you can configure it inside the game via a button on your left side.
 Change the data source and restart the game, and it works.

 > [!NOTE]